 Returning to the College from a LOA or Withdrawal

-Note: Students cannot resume studies in the College if they have received a bachelor’s degree elsewhere.
+Note: Students cannot resume studies in the College if they have received a bachelor’s or an advanced degree elsewhere.